Frequently Asked Questions

 Thumb and finger sucking is perfectly normal for infants.
-Most children stop sucking on their own typically between the ages of two or three years old.
+Most children stop sucking on their own, typically between the ages of two or three years old.
 In most cases, no harm is done to the teeth, however, children who suck on fingers or objects such as pacifiers over a long period of time tend to pull their upper front teeth outward towards their top lip.
 This can create crowded, crooked teeth or bite problems.
-The result can cause the adult teeth to erupt improperly that may later require orthodontic correction.
+The result can cause the adult teeth to erupt improperly.
+This may later require orthodontic correction.

 For more information you can visit ADA website: